Standard Operating Procedures

 Checklist Usage

-Beginning and Ending a Checklist: State the name of the checklist before beginning.
-Conclude by stating the name of the checklist and affirming “checklist complete.”
+Beginning and Ending a Checklist: State the checklist’s name before beginning.
+Conclude by stating the checklist name and affirming “checklist complete.”

 Interrupted Checklists: If the checklist is only delayed for a brief period and the pilot is sure of where he or she was interrupted, the item may be completed, and the checklist may continue.
 Otherwise, restarting the checklist from the beginning is recommended.